wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Section 61 heading: amended, on 17 December 1997, by [section 11][1222] of the Resource Management Amendment Act 1997 (1997 No 104).

-    Section 61(1): replaced for certain purposes, on 4 September 2013, by [section 76][1223] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 61(1): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 76][1223] of the Resource Management Amendment Act 2013 (2013 No 63).

     Section 61(2)(a)(ii): repealed, on 1 August 2003, by [section 24(1)][1224] of the Resource Management Amendment Act 2003 (2003 No 23).